mlflow/mlflow/docs/source/quickstart.rst

 Install MLflow
 -----------------

-Install MLflow from PyPi using pip:
+Install MLflow from PyPI using pip:

 .. code-section::